syncfusion-content/xamarin-docs/Xamarin/SignaturePad/Overview.md

 # Overview

 SignaturePad is used for taking signatures in a digital way, i.e., through electronic devices like mobiles.
 This is a digital signature used on the docs like PDF, and Word.
-Now, we will see how to develop a SignaturePad.

 ## Key features